CGodinho/Rust/04-Ownership/Readme.md

 }
 ```

-By calling `clone`, the string gets copiesd and onow there are 2 distinct references.
+By calling `clone`, the string gets copied and now there are 2 distinct references.

 ## Types with copy trait

+If a type implements the **Copy Trait**, an automatic deep copy is executed. it includes:

  * Integers;
  * The Boolean type (bool);